 Rachel Wood studied ceramics at Loughborough College of Art and Design.
-After a period as studio assistant to the potter Robin Welch, she was artist-in-residence at Rufford Craft Centre, and more recently at Sturt Craft Centre, Australia.
-She now continues to teach, and exhibits extensively in the UK, Germany, Netherlands, France and Australia.
+Rachel was also assistant to the potter Robin Welch, and has completed several residencies including at Rufford Craft Centre, Sturt Craft Centre, Australia, and Guldagergaard International Ceramic Research Centre, Denmark.
+She now teaches and exhibits extensively in the UK, Germany, Netherlands, France and Australia.
 Her work is found in private and public collections.
 She says of herself: “I am inspired by the world around me…the colours, shapes and the textures of the landscape.
 I want each pot to convey its own spirit and character…to have a pulse and a heartbeat.
 I want the marks to reflect the journey of exploration and learning in each pot, just as a wrinkle or dimple depicts expression and character in a human face.” www.rachelwoodceramics.co.uk

 August 13 – 19 2023